excellentingenuity/EloquentUUID/README.md

 ## User UUID Model
 For Laravel 5.3, the standard user model that comes with the framework extends `Authenticatble` for the new multi-auth system.
 To add in UUID's to the user model extend `eig\EloquentUUID\UUIDUser` which will add in the UUID to the user while still extending Laravel's `Authenticatable` class.
+The migration schema changes for extending `EloquentUUID` are the same for extending from `UUIDUser`.

 ## UUID Trait
-As of version 1.1.0 EloquentUUID now has a trait `UUID` that you can use to compose a UUID class.
+As of version 1.1.0, EloquentUUID now has a trait named `UUID` in the namespace `eig\EloquentUUID\Traits\UUID`, that you can use to compose a UUID class.
 The trait implements a UUID assignment in a `__constructor()` method.
+ The migration schema changes for extending `EloquentUUID` are the same for using the `UUID` trait.

 ## Supported PHP Versions
 - 5.6+